Chyaru/VBA-Sparse-Table/README.md

 The only requirement?
 The operation must be commutative.

 This is a great example of combining algorithmic thinking with Excel automation to solve real-world data problems at scale.

+# 🚨 IN CASE YOU DON'T WANT RIKS, I ALSO ADDED THE CODE IN A TXT FILE! 🚨